 The students at Acsenda School of Management come from many different parts of the world.
 In addition to strong business fundamentals, our degree programs emphasize learning about global business practices and how to work with people from different cultures.

-The admissions requirements for our degree and diploma programs are the same.
+The admissions requirements for our degree programs are the same.
 International students must submit the following in order to be considered for admission:

-- A copy of valid study permit and passport (for students who are already in Canada).
+- A copy of a valid study permit and passport (for students who are already in Canada).

 - Proof of graduation from a high school or equivalent program with a grade of C+ (65%) or higher.